 Using remarketing tools that allow for more specific ad copy messaging and adjusted budgets, it can also be possible to target or exclude past visitors to a website who do follow-up searches.

 Bids can be automatically adjusted for keywords based on targeting options, giving advertisers more control over traffic and spend by bidding when customers are more valuable to the business.

 The point of all this hard work isn’t just to get clicks.
 The real end game is to obtain conversions.

 These are the actions that advertisers want users to complete after clicking on their ad and depend on the type of business being advertised.

 - Placing a phone call.

-It’s super important to track conversions in order to know whether a PPC campaign is doing well and how many conversions can be attributed to paid search rather than other marketing channels.
+It’s vital to track conversions to know whether a PPC campaign is doing well and how many conversions can be attributed to paid search rather than other marketing channels.

-Conversion tracking can be a bit tricky, because conversion paths also have a tendency to be more complicated than a simple click on an ad and a direct purchase.
+Conversion tracking can be tricky because conversion paths also tend to be more complicated than a simple click on an ad and a direct purchase.

-Using an analytics service like Google Analytics can help to decide how credit for conversions is assigned in conversion paths.
+Using an analytics service like Google Analytics can help decide how credit for conversions is assigned to conversion paths.